Stop Warped Pegboards: Perler Bead Tape Method 9 Recently updated !

 I’ve found that for my projects, I don’t need holes.
 Honestly, I’m not sure why some people need them and others don’t.
 My guess is that it has something to do with the heat of the iron and the amount of pressure applied when ironing.
 I wasn’t joking when I said ironing Perler Beads is an art form.

 Anyway, I suggest trying the tape method without the holes first because it’s easier.
-If you end up with a hot mess try another small project and poke holes in the tape where each bead is with something like these mini bead tweezers or a fat needle.
+If you end up with a hot mess try another small project and poke holes in the tape where each bead is with something like these mini bead tweezers (affiliate link) or a fat needle.
 Some people even use another board to poke the holes.

 Finishing off with the Perler Bead tape method